Skip to main content

 At runtime, the collector:

-1. identifies the device by reading standard system OIDs (e.g. sysObjectID, sysDescr),
+1. Reads standard system OIDs (e.g. sysObjectID, sysDescr) to identify the device

-3. collects exactly the metrics defined by those profiles.
+3. Collects exactly the metrics those profiles define

 This collector is supported on all platforms.